 I just got an email from American Express that reminded me of the good old days: When American Express would offer 100% off Amex gift card fees and shopping portals would have the codes listed right under a large text highlighting 1 – 4% cash back.
 Oh, and I would have the premium shipping plan, which meant $0 shipping fees after the $99 was paid.
 Now shopping portals no longer offer cash back on Amex gift cards, making all of these promotions pointless.
 Or does it?

 In Why I Use Amex Gift Cards for Manufactured Spending, I explained how buying American Express gift cards was an efficient way to manufacture spend.
-That’s because while banks may decline $2,000+ worth of in-store purchases most of the time, that’s not the case with American Express gift card purchases – In my experience, bi-weekly $10,000 orders never once set off a security alert.
+Banks may decline $2,000+ worth of in-store purchases most of the time.
+However, that’s not the case with American Express gift card purchases.
+In my experience, bi-weekly $10,000 orders never once set off a security alert.
 In fact, I’ve even gone past my limit with Barclays a couple of times while ordering Amex gift cards.

-Just this past week, I had to hold up the line at Safeway because my $3,000 Visa gift card purchase set off a fraud alert.
-After I got it straightened out by calling customer service and verifying the purchase via the automated system, I didn’t use the card again for the rest of the day because I didn’t want to set off any more alerts or draw more attention to my account.
+Just this week, I held up the line at Safeway when a $3,000 purchase set off a fraud alert.
+I got it straightened out by calling customer service and verifying the purchase.
+However, I didn’t use the card again for the rest of the day.
+Why?
+Because I didn’t want to set off any more alerts and draw more attention to my account.

-My premium shipping plan has already expired and I don’t want to add extra fees to my gift card churning strategy, but I do miss the convenience of not having to deal with bank security alerts and seeing 20,000 miles post to my Barclay Arrival Plus account within days of placing my $10,000 Amex gift card order.
+My premium shipping plan has already expired and I don’t want to incur extra fees.
+But I do miss the convenience of not having to deal with bank security alerts.
+Seeing 20,000 miles post to my Barclay Arrival Plus account within days of placing my $10,000 Amex gift card order was a nice bonus.
 If you’ve already paid for the $99 shipping plan, then you may find these $0 gift card promos to be a convenient option for churning large numbers of gift cards.